NASA-IMPACT/admg-backend/docs/documentation/api_doc.rst

 Example Queries
 ---------------
-We have already seen a few examples above, but let's explore common use cases with additional queries.
+We've seen a few examples already above, but in this section we will demonstrate all the common use cases.

 Querying an entire table
 ++++++++++++++++++++++++